zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

          * **httpBasicPassTicket**

             This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
-            It is necessary to provide a service APPLID in `apiml.authentication.applid` parameter.
+            It is necessary to provide a service APPLID in the `apiml.authentication.applid` parameter.

             For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)

          * **zosmf**

             This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
-            This scheme should be used only for z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that are using the same LTPA key.
+            This scheme should only be used for a z/OSMF service used by the API Gateway Authentication Service, and other z/OSMF services that are using the same LTPA key.

             For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)

     * **authentication.applid**

         This parameter specifies a service APPLID.
-        This parameter is valid only for `httpBasicPassTicket` authentication scheme.
+        This parameter is only valid for the `httpBasicPassTicket` authentication scheme.

 * **apiInfo**